gemadarc/gemadarc.github.io/collab/_posts/2018-07-08-second-collaboration-meeting.md

- Second PIRE-GEMADARC Collaboration Meeting, Xichang, China, July 8-10, 2018
  ![Xichang, China](https://drive.google.com/uc?id=1LlOecTJfrjyPGYUeNNYadbR0tiThvAIR)

+ The second PIRE-GEMADARC collaboration meeting will be hold in Xichang, China, July 8-10, 2018.

- Flight information
+ Flight information:

   On July 7, 2018, you have the following options  to arrive in Xichang airport (XIC):
   * Guangzhou (CAN) to Xichang (XIC):